What’s a sitz bath?

 You can give yourself a sitz bath in your bathtub or with a plastic kit that fits over your toilet.
 This kit is a round, shallow basin that often comes with a plastic bag that has long tubing on the end.
 This bag can be filled with warm water and used to safely fill the bath via the tubing.
 The basin is slightly larger in size than a standard toilet bowl so it can be easily and securely placed underneath the toilet seat to allow you to remain seated while taking a sitz bath.
-The kit is available in most big-box stores and pharmacies.
+The kit is available in many stores and pharmacies.

 Common reasons why you might want to consider using a sitz bath include:

-- You’ve recently given birth.
+- recently having given birth

-- You recently had hemorrhoids surgically removed.
+- recently having hemorrhoids surgically removed

-- You have discomfort from hemorrhoids.
+- having discomfort from hemorrhoids

-- You have discomfort with bowel movements.
+- having discomfort with bowel movements

 Both children and adults can use sitz baths.
 Parents should always supervise their children during a sitz bath.